The rise of 'modest' fashion

 The market potential within the modest fashion segment is vast, and projected to reach a value of $484 billion by 2019, according to The Modist's own research.

-Chief Operating Officer Lisa Bridgett was immediately drawn be part of what she calls a "global sisterhood," of strong, experienced, intelligent women from diverse backgrounds working in London and Dubai working on The Modist.
+Chief operating officer Lisa Bridgett was immediately drawn be part of what she calls a "global sisterhood," of strong, experienced, intelligent women from diverse backgrounds working in London and Dubai working on The Modist.
 "It was the most easily explicable concept, and it resonated almost instantaneously with me."

-Thus, Guenez has seized the moment with her message of inclusiveness.
+Guenez has seized the moment with her message of inclusiveness.
 "At a moment when much is being made of our differences, it's an amazing moment to launch.
 Talking about how much we all have in common as women is our raison d'être."

 Guenez was particularly inspired by the diverse participation in January's Women's Marches worldwide.
 "We've seen a lot of good come out of social media recently.
 If it hadn't been for social media, how would we have been called to action?
 How would we have known to go to the Women's March at all?"